Vics keep final dream alive, knock off Scorpions | cricket.com.au

-Half-centuries to Sophie Reid and Tess Flintoff's led Victoria to an important win over South Australia
+Half-centuries to Sophie Reid and Tess Flintoff led Victoria to an important win over South Australia

 Victoria have kept their hopes of making the Women’s National Cricket League final alive with a four-wicket win over South Australia.